lm3nitro/Projects/DNS/Pi-hole.md

 ## Data filtering with grep:

-When looking at the logs, I decided to comb through and filter for quries:
+When looking at the logs, I decided to comb through and filter for queries:

 1. Looking the last 10 DNS queries to chess.com